ED injection therapy starts with a supervised in-office test dose, technique training, and a clear emergency plan.

 Penile injection therapy can help selected men with ED when pills are unsafe, ineffective, or not tolerated.
-It requires training, dosing guidance, and priapism safety instructions.
+Innovative Urology's pathway begins with a supervised in-office test dose and instruction on preparation, injection technique, dose limits, storage, and priapism safety before home use.

 Built for the next high-intent search cluster